-All trading account assets should be reported at their fair value as defined by ASC Topic 820, Fair Value Measurement, with unrealized gains and losses recognized in Schedule RI, item 5.c, "Trading revenue."
-When a security or other asset is acquired, a bank should determine whether it intends to hold the asset for trading or for investment (e.g., for securities, available-for-sale or held-to-maturity).
+All trading account assets should be reported at their fair value as defined by ASC Topic 820, Fair Value Measurement, with unrealized gains and losses recognized as trading revenue and reported in Schedule RI, item 5.I, "Other noninterest income."
+When a security or other asset is acquired, a bank should determine whether it intends to hold the asset for trading or for investment (e.g., for debt securities, available-for-sale or held-to-maturity).
 A bank should not record a newly acquired asset in a suspense account and later determine whether it was acquired for trading or investment purposes.
 Regardless of how a bank categorizes a newly acquired asset, management should document its decision.

 All trading liabilities should be segregated from other transactions and reported in Schedule RC, item 15, "Trading liabilities."
-The trading liability account includes the fair value of derivative contracts held for trading that are in loss positions and short positions arising from sales of securities and other assets that the bank does not own.
-(See the Glossary entry for "short position.")
-Trading account liabilities should be reported at fair value as defined by ASC Topic 820 with unrealized gains and losses recognized in Schedule RI, item 5.c, "Trading revenue."
+The trading liability account includes the fair value of derivative contracts held for trading that are in loss positions and short positions arising from sales of securities and other assets that institution does not own or sales of more of a security or other asset than the institution owns.
+(See the Glossary entry for "Short Position.")
+Trading account liabilities should be reported at fair value as defined by ASC Topic 820 with unrealized gains and losses recognized as trading revenue and reported in Schedule RI, item 5.I, "Other noninterest income."